spitfire05/PowerSnakeGFX/README.md

 The `nosound` parameter can bu used to surpress console beep on snake collision.

+## Enviroment requirements

+Tested in PowerShell 4, not tested on 3, does not work on 2.

 ## Current state

 Wrapped-up in ASAP mode.
 Still has few graphical glitches (elements overdrawing), but is 100% playable and should be stable.